-Carey Baptist College (Carey) is in the process of consulting with students on the Compulsory Student Services Fee (CSSF).
+Carey Baptist College (Carey) has consulted with students on the Compulsory Student Services Fee (CSSF).
 The consultation covered the level of fees, the type of services, procurement of services and the authorisation of expenditure.
-The proposed fee for 2020 for a full-time equivalent student is $320 including GST.
-For part-time students, this is $40 per 15 credit course (or $80 per 30 credit course).
-Income and expenditure associated with the provision of these services is separately accounted for and reported on annually.
+The fee for 2020 for a full-time student is $320 including GST and $40 including GST per course for a part-time student.

 Details of the types of service and of the income and expected expenditure from the CSSF for 2020 are set out in Appendix 1.